 - Fast Charging: They charge quicker than Lead-Acid batteries.

-Despite their advantages, Lithium-Ion batteries are more expensive.
-They also require special handling and disposal.
-But for high-performance and electric cars, they are an excellent choice.
+Despite their advantages, Lithium-Ion batteries are more expensive and require special handling and disposal.
+However, they are an excellent choice for high-performance and electric cars.

 Compatibility With Your Vehicle